optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 ---
 <!-- _class: lead -->
-# Practice Session 3: Play with `algorithm` and `algo_options` (15 min)
+# Practice Session 3: Play with `algorithm` and `algo_options` (20 min)

 ---

 ### What is benchmarking

 - Compare multiple algorithms on functions with known optimum
-- Benchmark functions should be similar to the problem you actually want to solve
+- Should mirror problems you actually want to solve
     - similar number of parameters
     - similar w.r.t. differentiability or noise
 - Benchmark functions should be fast!
-- There are standardized benchmark sets and visualizations
+- Standardized benchmark sets and ways to visualize results

 ---